sni/lmd/README.md

 LMD fetches livestatus data from multiple sources and provides:

-     - A livestatus api for those sources which makes livestatus querys a lot faster than requesting them directly from the remote sources.
+     - A Livestatus api for those sources which makes livestatus querys a lot faster than requesting them directly from the remote sources.
+     - A enhanced livestatus api with more useful output formats and sorting
+     - Aggregated livestatus results for multiple backends
      - A Prometheus exporter for livestatus based metrics for Nagios, Icinga, Shinken and Naemon

 Map / reduce included to combine response from multiple sources.

 So basically this is a "Livestatus In / Livestatus Out" daemon.
-Its original purpose is to move the backend handling of the [Thruk Monitoring Gui](http://www.thruk.org) to a native compiled fast daemon, but it works for everything which requires livestatus.
+Its main purpose is to move the backend handling of the [Thruk Monitoring Gui](http://www.thruk.org) to a native compiled fast daemon, but it works for everything which requires livestatus.